usccolumbia/materialsatlas/docs/user-guide/superconductivity.md

 1. Input the formula or upload a cif file

-2. Start the prediction: click 'Predict Structure' to begin the prediction.
+2. Start the prediction: click 'Predict now' to begin the prediction.

 3. Examine results:

 #### Interpreting the Results

+The result is the predicted critical temperature (K) of superconductivity at pressure 0 gPa.

 ### Future features